 - Reading and writing proficiency – 10th grade level

 - Passed Algebra 1 with a “B-” grade or better both semesters

 Aviation Technology II:

-- Must pass 1st year program with a B grade or better to qualify for 2nd The second year program is a competitive placement program
+- Passed Aviation Technology 1 with a “B” or better both semesters.
+The second year program is a competitive placement program.

-Note: Upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at Cascadia Tech Academy.
+Note: Prerequisites may be waived upon instructor and administrator review.
+Also, upon acceptance into the program, student and parent/guardian are required to attend the orientation at Cascadia Technical Academy.

 - Professional Pilot